composewell/streaming-benchmarks/README.md

 ## Benchmarking Notes

-* Unoptimized `NFData` instances for some libraries may cause false poor performance results.
-We use our own custom evaluation routines to avoid that.
 * Memory once requested from the OS is never released back to the OS by `GHC`.
   This may lead to false `maxrss` reporting when there are multiple benchmarks in the same benchmark recipe file.
 We run each benchmark in an isolated